dikidjatar/acode-plugin-version-control-gitpro/readme.md

   <img src="https://raw.githubusercontent.com/dikidjatar/acode-plugin-version-control-gitpro/refs/heads/main/screenshot/6.jpg" alt="Git Status Display" width="300"/>
 </div>

-## ⚠️ IMPORTANT REQUIREMENTS
+## ⚠️ REQUIREMENTS

 ### Prerequisites Required BEFORE Installation
 This plugin requires **Node.js** and a **Git server** to function properly.
 The plugin **WILL NOT WORK** without these components.

 **Git Server Setup:**
 The plugin now includes an automated server management system!
 Simply:
-1. Click the "Start Server" button in the plugin interface
+1. Click the "Start Server" button in the sidebar
 2. The plugin will automatically:
    - Install the Git server if not present
    - Start the server automatically